Prahlad-K/Prahlad-K/README.md

 ![](https://sec.report/Document/0001403161-20-000019/image0a24.jpg)

 I had the opportunity to intern at the Bengaluru office of the leading digital payments technology company, Visa.
 I worked on developing Customer Relationship Management (CRM) applications from scratch.
 Based on my work here, I was offered a full time role as a Software Engineer.
 I eventually graduated first class with distinction - among the top 5 students in my department.
-On my GitHub, my fellow explorer, you'd find relics of my work during undergrad.
+On my GitHub, dear fellow explorer, you'd find relics of my work during undergrad.
 Multiple academic and personal projects, hackathon ventures, competitive programming interests, and a bit of random interesting stuff.
 It's a work in progress, but I strive to document each and every one of my repos one day!

 Thanks for the read, I'm always open for collaboration!